NickB-26/Forensic-Analysis-of-Windows-File-Systems-and-Artifacts/README.md

 ### Challenges & how I overcame them
 - **Ran out of local disk space during imaging.** The `C:\` image was bigger than the free space I had on my internal drives, so I imaged straight to a USB disk (`E:`) and copied the E01 over to `D:\` afterwards.
 The hashes are stored inside the E01, so verification in Autopsy still works against the original acquisition hashes — but it's an extra step that wouldn't happen on a properly provisioned forensic workstation. **Lesson:** check disk space before you start, and aim for at least 2× the source size free on a dedicated drive.
 - **MFTECmd failed with a file lock error on the first run.** First attempt threw `System.IO.IOException: The process cannot access the file because another process has locked a portion of the file` partway through writing the CSV.
 The `$MFT` itself was fine — it was the output CSV that was locked, because OneDrive was syncing the folder MFTECmd was writing to.
 Moved the output to a path on `D:\` that isn't OneDrive-synced, re-ran, and it finished cleanly in 25.6 seconds with all 258,742 records. **Lesson:** keep working directories off OneDrive entirely.
 Cloud sync and forensic tooling don't mix.
 - **Excel is the wrong tool for MFT output.** First instinct was to open the CSV in Excel.
-It choked on the row count, and on top of that it silently reformatted the timestamp columns to a US locale so sorting didn't work properly.
-Timeline Explorer is built for Zimmerman output and handled the same file instantly.
+It choked on the row count.
+Timeline Explorer is much better and handled the same file instantly.
 Wasted about ten minutes thinking the data was wrong when it was just the display.
 - **WFA can't read modern Prefetch.** The brief says use WFA, but WFA told me "Prefetch is disabled on this machine" on a system that clearly has Prefetch enabled (440 `.pf` files extracted from the image).
-WFA hasn't been updated since around 2010, before Windows 10 introduced the compressed Prefetch format.
-Rather than try to make it work, I switched to PECmd — actively maintained, handles the modern format, and produces CSVs Timeline Explorer reads natively.
-PECmd parsed 414 of 432 files in 26 seconds. **Lesson:** the tool a brief names isn't always the right tool — check it works on the actual artifact format before committing time to it.
+WFA hasn't been updated in a long time.
+I switched to PECmd — actively maintained, handles the modern format, and produces CSVs Timeline Explorer reads natively.
+PECmd parsed 414 of 432 files in 26 seconds. **Lesson:** Check if a tool works on the actual artifact format before committing time to it.
 - **Some `.pf` files won't parse and that's normal.** PECmd flagged 18 files as `Invalid signature!
-Should be 'SCCA'`.
-SCCA is the magic bytes at the start of a valid Prefetch file.
-Files that fail this are either corrupt entries (two `SVCHOST` files PECmd called "corrupt and did not parse completely") or files that share the `.pf` extension but aren't actually Prefetch — most of the failures here were Git temp files.
+Should be 'SCCA'`(the magic bytes at the start of a valid Prefetch file).
+Files that fail this are either corrupt entries (two `SVCHOST` files PECmd called "corrupt and did not parse completely") or files that share the `.pf` extension but aren't actually Prefetch.
 Worth flagging in a report rather than ignoring; corrupt Prefetch occasionally points at anti-forensics activity (an attacker wiping their tracks).
 - **SBECmd doesn't have a single-file mode.** I assumed it would, like MFTECmd and PECmd do (`-f`).
 Got "Unrecognized command or argument" on my first few attempts.
 Turns out SBECmd only accepts `-d` (directory of hives) or `-l` (live registry) — there's no way to point it at a single file.
 Workaround was to give each user's hives their own subfolder and run `-d` per user. **Lesson:** even within the same toolset by the same author, the flags aren't always consistent.
 When something doesn't behave, run the tool with no arguments and read the help output.

 ### What I would do differently next time